Samadinee/Personal_finance_Tracker_System/README.md

   - `type`: Type of transaction (income or expense)
   - `amount`: Amount of the transaction
   - `category`: Category (e.g., Food, Salary)
-  - `tags`: Tags related to the transaction (e.g., lunch, restaurant)
+  - `tags`: Tags related to the transaction (e.g., breakfast, restaurant)
   - `currency`: Currency used for the transaction
 - **Response**:
   - Details of the created transaction.